submariner-io/submariner-website/src/content/getting-started/quickstart/external/_index.md

 subctl join --kubeconfig kubeconfig.cluster-b broker-info.subm --clusterid cluster-b --natt=false
 ```

-#### Deploy dns server on cluster-a for non-cluster hosts
+#### Deploy DNS server on cluster-a for non-cluster hosts

 Create a list of upstream DNS servers as `upstreamservers`:

-Note that `dnsip` is the IP of DNS server for the test-vm, which is defined as `nameserver` in /etc/resolve.conf.
+Note that `dnsip` is the IP of DNS server for the test-vm, which is defined as `nameserver` in `/etc/resolve.conf`.

 ```bash
 dnsip=192.168.122.1